July 8, 2019 - Kate

 So, you’re planning to take a trip soon and thinking about whether or not you should opt for travel insurance.
-The trip is only planned for a few days or even just a weekend, so you might think it’s not necessary or the risk is too low to worry about travel insurance.
-If that sounds like you, we highly recommend that you think again.
+The trip is only planned for a few days or even just a weekend doing some domestic travel, so you might think it’s not necessary or the risk is too low to worry about travel insurance.
+If that sounds like you, we highly recommend that you think again, even if you’re traveling domestically.
 Why?
 There are travel insurance options for shorter trips and weekends that will give you the amount of coverage you need to stay safe while you’re away–no matter how briefly that is.

 Pro-tip: Many travel insurance policies require that you’re traveling at least 100 miles away from home in order for their coverage to kick in, so be sure to check that out.

 Still a bit skeptical?
-Here are the reasons why you should consider travel insurance for your short trip:
+Here are the reasons why you should consider travel insurance for your short (and perhaps Stateside) trip:

 Pro-tip: If you know which car rental company you’ll be using, do some research or call ahead to make sure that they’ll accept third party insurance before selecting your travel insurance plan.

-No matter how long your trip is, travel insurance is always a good idea.
+No matter how long your trip is or if your traveling across the country for a weekend getaway, travel insurance is always a good idea.
 While we certainly hope that none of the emergencies, delays, or mishaps we’ve described happen to you, we want you to be covered in the event that they do.
-We created a free price quote tool to help you get started in finding the right travel insurance policy for you and we’re here to help if you have any questions or concerns.
+We created a free price quote tool to help you get started in finding the right travel insurance coverage for the type of travel you enjoy and we’re here to help if you have any questions or concerns.